vdouet/Reinforcement-Learning/02 - Reinforcement Learning Specialization - Alberta University /02 - Sample-based Learning Methods/4 - Planning and Learning with Tabular Methods.md

 One-step updates vary primarily along three binary dimensions:
 + Whether they update state values or action values.
-+ Whether they estimate the value for the optimal policy or for an arbitrary given policy
++ Whether they estimate the value for the optimal policy or for an arbitrary given policy.
-+ whether the updates are *expected updates*, considering all possible events
++ Whether the updates are *expected updates*, considering all possible events.
 + that might happen, or *sample updates*, considering a single sample of what might happen.